 The Role of Environmental Monitoring in Hyperscale Data Centers

-Posted by Anna Paquette on June 03, 2019Categories: Power Distribution & Monitoring
+Posted by Annie Paquette on June 03, 2019Categories: Power Distribution & Monitoring

 One of the topics covered in Marc Cram’s sweeping update to the whitepaper “The Power of Hyperscale Computing” is a short section on the role of data center environmental monitoring.
 Specifically, when a data center PDU is the primary method of rack data center power distribution.

 Environmental monitoring is ubiquitous in most hyperscale data centers.
 Why?
 It is due primarily to their reliance on both high ambient operating temperatures and incredible power densities within the IT racks.
 Their goal is to achieve maximum energy efficiency.
 To conserve energy, most hyperscalers adjust the set point of their cooling systems to within just a few degrees of the highest possible inlet air temperature that the server and storage equipment can tolerate.
 This minimizes the amount of time the cooling systems operate, and subsequently the amount of energy expended on cooling.